-PM 501 Practicum Internship (1 unit)

-PM 512, Capstone Project (1 unit)
+PM 501Practicum Internship (1 unit)PM 502Practicum Internship (2 units)PM 503Practicum Internship (2 units) PM 512, Capstone Project (1 unit)

 A Capstone Project is a planned ministry endeavor which should reflect and incorporate multiple elements from what the student has learned in the MAML.
 The project may take a variety of forms.
 [Possible examples: a sermon series; a membership course for their church; an extensive leadership / biblical training program for new leaders in their church; a new church ministry or a significant reorganization of an existing one; a proposed outreach or service event or project.]
-The project will be supervised by a KU faculty member or administrator, and evaluated.
+The project will be supervised by an AEU faculty member or administrator, and evaluated.
 A proposal for the project must be submitted to the course supervisor in writing in advance.